SupreethRBetadur/Codsoft_task2/README.md

-Trek-Karnataka Travel Website
+# Trek-Karnataka Travel Website

 Welcome to the Trek-Karnataka Travel Website project!
 This website provides information about the best trekking places in Karnataka, showcasing stunning visuals and detailed descriptions of each destination.
 Whether you are an adventure enthusiast or someone looking for a peaceful retreat, this website guides you through the picturesque hills of Karnataka.

--> Website Structure
--> Customization

-Website Structure
+## Website Structure

+The project consists of the following files:

-index.html: The main page of the website, providing an introduction to Karnataka and a link to explore trekking destinations.
+- **index.html**: The main page of the website, providing an introduction to Karnataka and a link to explore trekking destinations.

-visit.html: Detailed information about the best trekking places in Karnataka, with images and descriptions of each location.
+- **visit.html**: Contains detailed information about the best trekking places in Karnataka, complete with images and descriptions of each location.

-styles.css: CSS file containing styling for both the main and visit pages.
+- **styles.css**: A CSS file that includes styling for both the main and visit pages, ensuring a cohesive and visually appealing design.

-background1.jpg, image1.jpg, image2.jpg, ...: Image files used for backgrounds and destination visuals.
+- **Images (background1.jpg, image1.jpg, image2.jpg, ...)**: Various image files used for backgrounds and visuals of the trekking destinations.

-Customization
+## Customization

+The website is designed to be easily customizable.
+Below are the ways you can personalize the content:

+### HTML
-HTML: Customize the content of the HTML files for each destination or add more destinations as needed.
+- **index.html & visit.html**: You can customize the content of these HTML files to update information for each destination, or add new trekking spots as needed.

+### CSS
-CSS: Adjust the styling in the styles.css file to match your preferences or add additional styles for a unique look.
+- **styles.css**: Adjust the styles in the CSS file to match your preferred aesthetic, or add new styles to enhance the website's look and feel.

+### Images
-Images: Replace the existing images with your own or add more images to enhance visual appeal.
+- **Images Folder**: Replace the existing images with your own to better reflect your vision or add more images to enrich the visual appeal of the website.